cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 ![](plots/part1_signal_model_v0.png)

 It looks like a good fit!

+* Do you understand the output from the `fitTo` command (i.e the mimimization)?
+From now on we will add the option `ROOT.RooFit.PrintLevel(-1)` when fitting the models to surpress the minimizer output.

 But what if the mean of the model does not correspond directly to the Higgs boson mass i.e. there are some reconstruction effects.
 Let's instead define the mean of the model as: